Meet Nala - a direct recipient of lifesaving HASN funds.

-Already this year, 43 small animal rescues have joined the Homeless Animals Support Network, HASN, and we have assisted 14 of those organizations to keep families together, increase adoptions, provide spay and neuter subsidies, and in general, give homeless animals the chance for a happier and brighter future.
-Their programs also provide assistance to impoverished pet owners in their communities.
+Twenty of those organizations have benefited from HASN partnership - helping to keep families together, increase adoptions, provide spay and neuter subsidies, and give homeless animals the chance for a happier and brighter future.

-Beloved dogs get vet care & a yard of their own to run & play!
+Beloved dogs get vet care & a yard of their own!

 The first Homeless Animals Support Network (HASN) grant cycle was created to keep pets with the people who love them, preserving the human animal bond.
 Grant recipient Friends of Russell County Animals (FRCA) really achieved that vision with their grant award!

-Late June, the HASN grant and a group of FRCA volunteers helped make Reona’s dream come true.
-Reona and her furry family were overjoyed with their new-found “freedom”.
-She is now able to open her back door and let her pets run free and play.
+Late June, the HASN grant and a group of FRCA volunteers got to work improving the lives of an animal lover named Reona and her canine companions.
+The dogs were living on chains, as Reona did not have the resources to fence the yard.
+Thanks to FRCA and HASN, she is now able to open her back door and let her pets run free and play.
 It was a wonderful site for all to see.
-Together with HASN, we are improving the lives of both people and pets.

 This story exemplifies the work being done all throughout the state of Virginia thanks to our first grant cycle.
 Please consider a gift today to ensure many more lives will be touched through the Homeless Animals Support Network!